MoReFun: Past-Movement Guided Motion Representation Learning for Future Motion Prediction and Understanding: Method

 \subsection{Model Architecture}

-As shown in \cref{model_architecture}, our proposed model consists of a Past Motion Encoder (PME) and a Future Motion Predictor (FMP).
+As shown in Fig.~\ref{fig:pipepine}, our proposed model consists of a Past Motion Encoder (PME) and a Future Motion Decoder (FMD).
 The PME aims to extract spatiotemporal features from the past motion sequence.
-The FMP aims to generate the future motion sequence based on the initial state (which consists of zero-valued inputs in motion prediction tasks) and past motion features.
+The FMD aims to predict the future motion sequence based on the initial state (which consists of zero-valued inputs in motion prediction tasks) and past motion features.

 \paragraph{Joint Embedder and Predict Head} Given an input sequence \( \mathbf{X} \), we first use a single linear layer to embed each joint of each frame.
 To distinguish the spatiotemporal order information of the joints, we add trainable temporal and spatial position encoding to the motion embedding.
 This process can be represented as: